 The Penuma penile implant is made of medical-grade silicone and used to aesthetically enhance the penis.

-The Penuma surgery is an outpatient procedure that typically lasts between 45 and 60 minutes.
-The patient is put under anesthesia, so they don’t feel the small incision made in the pubic area.
+The Penuma surgery is an outpatient procedure that typically sees patients home the same day The patient is put under anesthesia, so they don’t feel the small incision made in the scrotal area.
 There is no incision on the penis itself.

 This procedure doesn’t affect the patient’s ability to urinate or ejaculate.
 The recovery process is different for each patient and depends upon several variables, including: